I've often wondered

 simple just like Ted was.
 I guess it suits him to end in this way.

-kids naturally taunted Ted jr. and Tommy after their father lost
+My kids naturally taunted Ted jr. and Tommy after their father lost

 the race, and his life.
 Maybe someday there will be a race between